 Licensed Insolvency Trustees, a New Name for Trustees: Unique Qualifications of Licensed Insolvency Trustees

 Licensed Insolvency Trustees occupy a special category of trust in the insolvency process.

-- Trustees are the only ones who can file bankruptcy or a consumer proposal for people;
+- Trustees are the only ones who can help a person declare bankruptcy or make a consumer proposal to their unsecured creditors;

 - Trustees retain and disburse monies collected, in trust accounts, subject to audit by the Office of the Superintendent of Bankruptcy;

-- Trustees are the only debt professionals who can stop wage garnishees.
+- Trustees are the only debt professionals who can stop a wage garnishment;

 If you have any questions about this or any other matters there are three ways for you to get answers:

 - Find a Trustee in your area, where you can make an appointment to see a trustee for a FREE confidential, no obligation consultation or request a Confidential Callback;